famoser/UWPTileGeneratorRevised/README.md

 # UWP Tile Generator Revised

 Generate all UWP tiles needed for UWP applications.
+You can download the extension from [marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=FlorianAlexanderMoser.UWPTileGeneratorRevised) or directly within Visual Studio.

 Recommended workflow:

  1. Create a quadratic logo with transparent background which spans the entire artboard.